kirenz/codelabs/markdown/webscraping/webscraping.md

 ### What we cover

-In this tutorial we cover the basics of web scraping (also called web harvesting, or web data extraction) with Python to extract data from websites.
+In this tutorial we cover the basics of web scraping (also called web harvesting, or web data extraction) you need to know to extract data from websites.

 We will cover:

-- Basics of HTML elements
+- Basics of HTML
-- CSS Syntax
+- CSS Syntax and selectors
-- CSS selectors: Chrome DevTools and SelectorGadget
+- Chrome DevTools
-- Python libraries: Beautiful Soup
+- SelectorGadget

 *The content about HTML and CSS selesctors is mainly based on Dmytro Perepolkin's ["Introduction to HTML elements"](https://rvest.tidyverse.org/articles/harvesting-the-web.html)*